 During the winter of 1778, Washington and his Continental Army were in the Watchung Mountains, three miles from Hope Farm.
 Since the area had few homes suitable for officers’ quarters, Wallace was asked to share his home with Washington himself.
 Washington’s stay only lasted two weeks before heading off to Philadelphia.
 But he returned again shortly after, planning the successful 1779 military campaign against the Iroquois League at the Wallace House.
 Washington and his staff left the property for good on June 3, 1779.
 He paid Wallace $1,000 for the use of his home.

 By 1796, much of the Wallace family passed away, and living relatives sold Hope Farm to Dickson Miller.
 For much of the 19th century, ownership frequently changed hands.
-That is, until 1896, when the Revolutionary Memorial Society purchased the home to use as its headquarters and museum.
+That is, until 1896, when the Revolutionary Memorial Society bought the home to use as its headquarters and museum.
 Eventually, the society presented the house to the State of New Jersey.

 Jersey Through History: Visiting The Wallace House and Old Dutch Parsonage Association